Ramisous/World_Cup_Analytics_in_Spark_and_Scala/Spark_DataFrames/extract_match_details/README.md

 # Analytical Query

-**Prepare Movies.data: Cleaning delimited data & Extracting the Year and Genre from movies.dat**
+**Prepare Match results: Extracting the two team names and final score from the csv file**

 Run the following command in terminal
 ```